Fleming Meadow - Oct. '25

 We did the loop trail anti-clockwise, as the Brits say.
 The walk was 5.1 miles with 750 ft. of gain, sometimes steep.
 Being flat-landers, this is always a good three-hour workout for the group, and we usually only stop for lunch.

 Much of the woods is still here, and at 4,000 ft. you are in the mountains.
 Seeing so much thriving undergrowth was encouraging.
+This hike is also closer to home, so all of us were back early.

 Thanks to everyone who attended !